tarskul/JuliaStudyGroup/README.md

 warning: the links in this readme file are here to help you.
 However, there is always a risk with clicking on links.
 So, always check a link before you click on it.

 ## Join
 To join the study group, first join the gitter room (button on top of this readme file) and ask there.
-If you are part of the Mopo project, We'll add you as soon as possible.
+If you are part of the Mopo project, We'll add you as soon as possible to the Teams meeting and as a developer on github.
 If you are not of the Mopo project, I guess you are still welcome but you will have to provide a small motivation and you'll have to accept that Mopo project members are prioritised (meaning that we might not have the time to wait for you if you lag behind too much).
 We'll just have to see what works and what not.

+The meetings will be held every thursday from 10:00 to 11:00 (GMT) in Teams.
 If you would like to join but the timing doesn't suit you, you can indicate a different timing in this form (only for Mopo project members and ignore the actual date): [Teams meeting timing](https://framadate.org/WtmVUI4eQV7zEXCJ)

+## Approach
+There are two parts to our learning approach.
+As we start at the very start we will fiddle around with some very basic code.
+That will be done in the jupyter notebook file and will serve later on as some sort of code library.

+Then we will get more serious and we will make a more complex program.
+We will make a double 'optimisation' loop.
+The inner loop will be a mixed integer linear formulation.
+The outer loop will be a monte carlo analysis of the parameters of that formulation.
+We will also plot the results in some nice figures.

+We will do that step by step.
+The main.jl file will hold the structure (including documentation) and the mod_name.jl file will be a file for each of us where we can try our own version of the algorithm.
+As we will use the same structure, we will be able to compare our files (in speed and flexibility) and learn from our differences.

 ## Prerequisites
 For this study group we will obviously use Julia.
 When I'm learning to code or when I'm trying something out, I typically find a jupyter notebook quite useful.
 So we'll try that as well.

+### Gitter
+We will communicate through gitter as this is also used in WP4.
+Once you click on the button you are invited to the room but you actually still need an application to get it running.
+There will be some guidance but you might need some extra help.

+Gitter has moved to [matrix](https://matrix.org/) so you need an application that runs matrix.
+[Element](https://element.io/) is a very solid option but there are other cute ones like [Fluffy chat](https://fluffychat.im/).

+Matrix allows for different server domains.
+By default it selects Matrix.org but in this case we actually want gitter.im so make sure to change to that.

+Finally you can make your account with a github account.

+If the room is not automatically added, you can just click the gitter button above again.

 ### Julia